WEC-Sim/WEC-Sim/source/theory.rst

  .. math::
 	F_{ME}=\rho∀\dot{v}+\rho\forall C_{a}(\dot{v}-\ddot{X})+\frac{1}{2}C_{d}\rho A_{D}(v-\dot{X})|v-\dot{X}|

-where :math:`v` is the fluid particle velocity, and :math:`\forall` is the displaced volume.
+where :math:`v` is the fluid particle velocity, :math:`C_{a}` is the coefficient of added mass, and :math:`\forall` is the displaced volume.

 Note that WEC-Sim currently does not consider buoyancy effects when calculating the forces from Morison elements.

 Nonlinear Hydrodynamic Forces
 ------------------------------
 The linear model assumes that the body motion and the waves consist of small amplitudes in comparison to the wavelengths.
 A weakly nonlinear approach is applied to account for the nonlinear hydrodynamic forces induced by the instantaneous water surface elevation and body position.
 Rather than the BEM calculated linear hydrodynamic force coefficients, the nonlinear buoyancy and the Froude-Krylov force components can be obtained by integrating the static and dynamic pressures over each panel along the wetted body surface at each time step.
-Because linear wave theory is used to determine the flow velocity and pressure field, the values become unrealistically large for wetted panel that are above the mean water level.
-To correct this, the Wheeler stretching method :cite:`wheeler1969methods` ,which forces the water column (based on the instantaneous wave elevation) to have a height that equals to the water depth when calculating the flow velocity and pressure, is used.
+Because linear wave theory is used to determine the flow velocity and pressure field, the values become unrealistically large for wetted panels that are above the mean water level.
+To correct this, the Wheeler stretching method is applied :cite:`wheeler1969methods`, which applies a correction to the instantaneous wave elevation that forces its height to equal to the water depth when calculating the flow velocity and pressure,

  .. math::
 	z^* = \frac{D(D+z)}{(D+\eta)} - D